What are Tracker Tags and Their Role in Equipment Tracking

 Some popular tracker tags include Apple's AirTags, Android GPS tracker tags such as Samsung's Galaxy SmartTag, and Tile's tags.

-These tracker tags utilize Bluetooth Low Energy (BLE) to transmit short signals (advertisements) to nearby smartphones, enabling the tracking of the device.
+These tracker tags utilize Bluetooth Low Energy (BLE) to transmit short signals (advertisements) to nearby smartphones, enabling the device's tracking.

 When a compatible smartphone receives such signals, it transmits the tag's location, leveraging broadband communication capabilities.